 First I’ll add some data with Insert > Data Set > URL and paste in this link:

 Dragging Brand preference onto the page from the Data tree on the left table produces a table showing the breakdown of the respondents by category.
 This includes a Don’t Know category that doesn’t fit in the ordered scale from Love to Hate.
-To remove Don’t Know I click on top of Brand preference in the Data tree on the left and then click on Value Attributes.
+To remove Don’t Know I click on top of Brand preference in the Data tree on the left and then, on the right-hand-side of the screen under Properties > DATA VALUES click on Missing Values.
 Changing Missing Values for the Don’t Know category to Exclude from analyses produces the table below.

 Creating the PLS model

 Partial least squares is easy to run with a few lines of code.
 Select Insert > R Output and enter the following snippet of code into the R CODE box:

 dat = data.frame(pref, Q5r0, Q5r1, Q5r2, Q5r3, Q5r4, Q5r5, Q5r6, Q5r7, Q5r8, Q5r9, Q5r10, Q5r11, Q5r12, Q5r13, Q5r14, Q5r15, Q5r16, Q5r17, Q5r18, Q5r19, Q5r20, Q5r21, Q5r22, Q5r23, Q5r24, Q5r25, Q5r26, Q5r27, Q5r29, Q5r28, Q5r30, Q5r31, Q5r32, Q5r33) library(pls) library(flipFormat) library(flipTransformations) dat = AsNumeric(ProcessQVariables(dat), binary = FALSE, remove.first = FALSE) pls.model = plsr(pref ~ ., data = dat, validation = "CV")